Christianity and Native America

 Sound recordings of oral histories and meetings with transcripts of selected events, motion pictures, and print/ recorded publications from Montana

 regarding Cheyenne Indian life, history, and culture.
-This
+Some restrictions apply.

 SUTTON, LEE WHITEHORSE, COLLECTION, 1962-1964, undated, 1.4 feet (1.0 foot unprocessed).